The dynamic stall dilemma for vertical-axis wind turbines: Introduction

 The effective flow velocity \kindex{\U}{eff} acting on the turbine blade can also be expressed relative to the incoming wind speed with respect to the blade's azimuthal position:

 Note that \cref{eq:Aeff,eq:Ueff} do not consider any wake-induced effects and are derived purely from the turbine' geometry and kinematics.

 For vertical-axis wind turbines operating at low tip-speed ratios, typically $\lambda<3$, the blade undergoes large variations in effective flow conditions (\cref{fig:vawtaero}).
 The large unsteady excursions of the effective angle of attack beyond its static stall angle $\kindex{\alpha}{ss}$ and the varying inflow velocity can lead to the occurrence of dynamic stall \cite{Fujisawa2001,Buchner2018,SimaoFerreira2009}.
 Dynamic stall is characterised by the formation, growth, and shedding of large-scale vortices \cite{Carr1977}.
 Massive flow separation is delayed to higher angles of attack which leads to a lift overshoot with respect to the static response.
 Although these attributes appear beneficial, dynamic stall is generally not considered desirable.
 The shedding of large-scale vortices is generally followed by a dramatic loss in aerodynamic efficiency and highly unsteady loads \cite{Mccroskey1982,Mulleners2013}.
 When the blade's effective angle of attack exceeds the blade's critical stall angle in the upwind half of the rotation ($0 \leq \theta < \pi$) for low tip-speed ratios, stall vortices are formed on the inboard side of the blade.
 When these vortices shed, they convect downstream and interact with the blade for an extended period of time throughout the downwind half of the blade's rotation ($\pi \leq \theta < 2\pi$) \cite{SimaoFerreira2009,Ferreira2009,Dave2021}.
 Blade-vortex interaction and post-stall vortex shedding cause highly transient and heavy load fluctuations that jeopardise the turbine's structural integrity and often lead to premature fatigue failure \cite{DeTavernier2021,Dunne2015,Ouro2018}.
-Optimal operating tip-speed ratios for power production were found to be as low as $\lambda = 1$ by Miller et al.\cite{Miller2018}, who studied a wind turbine operating at full dynamic similarity.
 The low tip-speed ratio operation is associated with high variations in angle of attack, dynamic stall, and extended periods of time during which the flow is massively separated, compared to higher tip-speed ratio operation.